maldoinc/wireup/docs/pages/configuration.md

 With a programmatic approach you are in full control over how services are created and can keep service definitions devoid of container references if this is important to you.

-This will result in more code as you will need to write these factories and construct the objects yourself.
+This will result in more code as you will need to write these factories and construct services yourself.

 This will also be somewhat familiar to you if you're coming from FastAPI, with the major difference being that you won't need to `Depends(get_service_from_function)` everywhere.